 The relief the plaintiffs request here is nothing more and nothing less than an equitable remedy necessary to preserve a right provided in other Code sections.
 The plaintiffs have rights provided under §§ 727 and 1328 to a discharge of debts, they have received those discharges, and they have the right to the protections associated with the discharge injunction found in §524(a).
 Surely the court has power and authority to grant the equitable remedy of restitution under § 105 to effectuate those rights if it finds that a creditor has collected money illegally in derogation of the discharge.
 Any other conclusion would effectively read § 105(a) out of the Code.

 Moreover, a ruling that the bankruptcy court lacks power to order disgorgement under § 105 when disgorgement is consistent with other provisions of the Code would have far-reaching implications on the administration of the bankruptcy system.
 For example, such a holding would effectively overrule an important line of cases related to bankruptcy court oversight of professional fees.
 These cases conclude that bankruptcy courts may invoke §105(a) to order disgorgement of professional fees that are obtained in a manner that is inconsistent with Code section 328 governing compensation of professionals.
 E.g. In re Kids Creek Partners, 219 B.R.
 1020, 1022 (Bankr.
 N.D.
-III.
+Ill.
 1998) aff'd on other grounds, 2000 U.S. App.
 Lexis, 469 (7th Cir.
 2000); In re Kearing, 170 B.R.
 1, 7

 (Bankr.
 D. D.C.
-1994).
-Like section 524, 11 U.S.C. § 328 does not include an express private right of action or other specific authority for the court to order disgorgement.
+1994).10 Like section 524, 11 U.S.C. § 328 does not include an express private right of action or other specific authority for the court to order disgorgement.
 Nevertheless courts have appropriately found authority to do so in §105(a).
 Id.

 In addition to the powers available to the court under § 105, the District Court unquestionably possesses "inherent powers of equity regardless of whether equitable remedies are expressly authorized by the statute".
 CIA.
 Petrolera Caribe, Inc., v.
 Arco Caribbean, Inc., 754 F.2d 404, 428 (1st Cir.
 1985).
-These powers alone are broad enough to authorize the District Court to award the restitution relief that plaintiffs seek.
+These powers alone are broad enough to authorize the District Court11 to award the restitution relief that plaintiffs seek.

 The Supreme Court's precedent in California v.
 American Stores Co., supra, and this court's own precedent in CIA.
 Petrolera, supra, compel a finding that this authority exists.
 Those cases stand for the principle that an express grant of injunctive power does not undo a court's inherent equitable authority.
-In this instance, Congress has done more than simply grant power to issue injunctions to district have ordered disgorgement of professional fees or payments on administrative claims.
+In this instance, Congress has done more than simply grant power to issue injunctions to

+10 Without specifically locating their power to do so within section 105(a), courts in this district have ordered disgorgement of professional fees or payments on administrative claims.
 These cases would presumably be overruled if the overbroad decision of the District Court is affirmed, since there is no place other than section 105 for this power to reside.
 In re Anolik, 207 B.R.
 34 (Bankr.
 D. Mass.
 1997) (exhaustive discussion of the court's reasons for ordering disgorgement of trustee fees without discussion of the source of the power to do so).
 See also In re Kingston Turf Farms, Inc., 176 B.R.
 308 (Bankr.
 D.R.I.
 1995) (disgorgement by administrative creditor required to achieve appropriate distribution under §726; no discussion of source of authority to order disgorgement).

-amplified by an additional grant of authority under §105.
-It must follow that the

-District Court has power to grant equitable relief to enforce the injunction.
+the District Court; the injunction itself is part of the statute.
+That injunction is then amplified by an additional grant of authority under §105.
+It must follow that the District Court has power to grant equitable relief to enforce the injunction.